JSNA Births and Deaths

 All-age all-cause mortality

 All-cause mortality is a fundamental measure of the health status of a population.
 It represents the cumulative effect of the prevalence of risk factors, prevalence and severity of disease, and the effectiveness of interventions and treatments.
 Differences in levels of all-cause mortality reflect health inequalities between different population groups, e.g. between genders, socio-economic groups and ethnic groups.
-All-cause mortality on the Island has been consistency higher than the South East but lower than England.
-There has been greater variation among females then males over the last eight years.
+All-cause mortality on the Island had been consistency higher than the South East but lower than England, except in 2021 and 2023 where the Island’s rate was higher than England.
+There has been greater variation among females than males over the last eleven years.

 Premature mortality